itti/mc-site/publish/-Adi/Historical Context for Gurbani (ਉਥਾਨਕਾ).md

 Faridkot Tika also provides some information regarding the historical context of certain compositions, you can display the Faridkot Tika on SikhiToTheMax.com.

-The Giania Bunga in the 18th century wrote a text, ਉਥਾਨਕਾਵਾਂ, which briefly mentions the historical context of various compositions in [[Adi]] Guru Granth Sahib, and this tradition of providing this information has flowed from generation to generation within traditional learning institutions (ਸੰਪ੍ਰਦਾਵਾਂ).
+The Giania Bunga in the 18th century wrote a text, ਉਥਾਨਕਾਵਾਂ, which briefly mentions the historical context of various compositions in [[PUBLISHED/publish/-Adi/Adi]] Guru Granth Sahib, and this tradition of providing this information has flowed from generation to generation within traditional learning institutions (ਸੰਪ੍ਰਦਾਵਾਂ).